LoZander/pathtracker/testlist.md

 - Characters are sorted by initiative
 - Characters are secondly sorted by type (ally then enemy)
 - Characters are thirdly sorted by name (A-Z)
+- Characters can be removed from the tracker